How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 Manual Methods to Detect WordPress Themes and Plugins

 Sometimes the simplest approaches work best.
-Before diving into specialized tools, let’s explore how you can use your browser to uncover WordPress themes and plugins.
+Before diving into specialized tools, let’s explore how you can use your browser to check what plugins a WordPress site is using and identify its theme.

-One of the most straightforward ways to identify a WordPress theme is by using your browser’s built-in developer tools.
+One of the most straightforward ways to find out what theme a WordPress site is using is by using your browser’s built-in developer tools.
 Here’s how:

 - Right-click anywhere on the WordPress site you’re investigating